gaoyaoku/jksb.js/README.md

-# jksb.js
+## 😊 jksb.js
-### Introduction
-**A JavaScript program for you to have a good sleep!**
+This program will be useful if you are tired of the annoying and endless clock in.
+You can now get a good night's sleep!

-### Features
+## ✨ Features
-- Automatically reports your health information every day.
+- Automatically report your health information every day
-- A variety of notification methods to let you know the result.
-- Available on almost all platforms.
+- Available on almost all platforms

+## 🔔 Get Start
+This program can run on your mobile devices, desktop and server as well.
+- If you are a Quantumult X, Surge, Loon or Shadowrocket user, just save`jksb.js`file to you app and set the timer.
+- If you prefer to use a desktop or server, you need a `nodejs` environment and `npm install request`.

-### History
+## 📋 Version History
+- 2022-09-06 remade the program & added verification code recognition support

-- 2022-05-10 updated to the latest version
+- 2022-05-10 updated post parameters

-- 2022-04-10 updated to the latest version
+- 2022-04-10 updated post parameters & added pushplus notification support

 - 2022-01-30 optimized the logic of program execution

-- 2022-01-20 added specific version for Quantumult X and Nodejs(the universal version may be deprecated)
+- 2022-01-20 added specific version for Quantumult X and Nodejs & removed the deprecated universal version

 - 2021-09-18 updated vaccination state & QR code